uber-go/nilaway/README.md

 ### golangci-lint (>= v1.57.0)

-NilAway, in its current form, still reports a fair number of false positives.
-This makes NilAway fail to be merged with [golangci-lint][golangci-lint] and be offered as a linter (see [PR#4045][pr-4045]).
+NilAway, in its current form, can report false positives.
+This unfortunately hinders its immediate merging in [golangci-lint][golangci-lint] and be offered as a linter
+(see [PR#4045][pr-4045]).
 Therefore, you need to build NilAway as a plugin to golangci-lint to be executed as a private linter.
 There are two plugin systems in golangci-lint, and it is much easier to use the [Module Plugin System][golangci-lint-module-plugin] (introduced since v1.57.0), and it